BV Functions and Sets of Finite Perimeter on Configuration Spaces: Bessel capacity and finite-codimensional Poisson measure

-In the rest of this section, we make the aforementioned idea rigorous.
-The key point is to show \eqref{eq: HI1}, for which we introduce localisations of functional analytic objects in Section~\ref{sec: LSF} and Section~\ref{sec: LE}.
+In the rest of this section, we implement the aforementioned idea.
+The key point is to show \eqref{eq: HI1}, for which we introduce localisations of functional-analytic objects in Section~\ref{sec: LSF} and Section~\ref{sec: LE}.
 We then introduce {\it localised Bessel operators} and {\it localised Bessel capacities} in Section~\ref{sec: LBO}.